Note: AC PDFs may not be current. Check with FAA.gov for latest versions.

 As both a Certified Flight Instructor and a holder of a commercial pilot certificate, William can be hired to teach you to fly as well as fly your plane places.
 At this time no such “charter” or “on demand” services are available, that would require what is known as a 135 operator certification.
 What William can do for you is be hired to fly a plane that you own, teach you in it, offer flight instruction in a number of small planes at Gallatin rented from third parties specifically for flight training, complete your biennial flight review (for pilots who already have had a license), act as your safety pilot, or help you become proficient with certain aircraft systems.
 These may include things such as issuing your complex endorsement or helping you learn a GPS system such as the Garmin G1000/3000 or Garmin GTN series.
 Despite having an Instrument rating, William is not yet certified to teach instrument specific skills beyond the 3 hours required for a private pilot.
 If you are looking for an instrument instructor in the immediate future, contact William for some recommendations.

 William is currently an online student at Liberty University where he is pursuing a BS in Aviation.
-He is 97% done with this degree according to Liberty’s infamous degree Asist page.
-When he is not training new pilots or studying, William is working on adding his instrument instructor certification (CFII) to his piloting repertoire, tinkering on a mechanical or computer system, or perhaps braving the elements surviving in the wilderness.
+He is done with this degree according to Liberty’s infamous degree Assist page, but must complete his CFII in order to graduate in May 2022.
+When he is not training pilots or studying for his CFII, William likes tinkering on mechanical or computer systems, or perhaps braving the elements surviving in the wilderness.

 FAA (FARs, AIM, PHAK, ACS, PTS)